 While usually, children will eventually pick up the mother tongue from hearing parents or others talk.
-Children with a hearing problem or speech difficulty may require extra care.
+Children with a hearing problem or speech difficulty may require regular hearing tests and extra care.
 The study of language is known as linguistics, and there is an important chapter called phonics that deals with decoding words by correlating letters and sounds.

 As an adult, when we study foreign languages, we are required to learn each letter’s system, grammar, and sounds and understand the relationship when they are put into words or sentences.
 So when it takes a certain amount of study and research for an adult to learn new languages, the question might be, what chances are there for a child to acquire the intricacies and complexities of linguistic structure?

 Make Pronunciation Simpler For The Child With These Tricks